petal-cs-pitt/petal-cs-pitt.github.io/content/event/eRevise/index.md

 event: eRevise
 event_url: "https://sites.google.com/view/erevise"

-summary: "Response-to-Text Tasks to Assess Students' Use of Evidence and Organization in Writing: Using Natural Language Processing for Scoring Writing and Providing Feedback At-Scale (September 2016 - August 2022)
+summary: "Response-to-Text Tasks to Assess Students' Use of Evidence and Organization in Writing: Using Natural Language Processing for Scoring Writing and Providing Feedback At-Scale ( 2016 - 2025)
 "

-abstract: "Researchers for this project will develop and validate an automated assessment of students' analytic writing skills in response to reading text.
-During prior work the researchers studied an assessment of students' analytic writing to understand progress toward outcomes in the English Language Arts Common Core State Standards, and to understand effective writing instruction by teachers.
-The researchers focused on response-to-text assessment because: it is an essential skill for secondary and post-secondary success; current assessments typically examine writing outside of responding to text; and increased attention on analytic writing in schools will result in improved interventions.
-Recent advances in artificial intelligence offer a potential way forward through automated essay scoring of students' analytic writing at-scale and feedback to improve writing and in the teaching instruction."
+abstract: "Our project studies the use of Natural Language Processing (NLP) techniques to score students' argument writing and provide automated feedback to students to strengthen their essays.
+We have recently expanded our project to focus on automated assessment of students' revision efforts with feedback to develop their revision skills.
+Our work has been funded by the National Science Foundations, the Department of Education's Institute of Education Sciences, and the Learning Research & Development Center at University of Pittsburgh.
+A summary of some of our research contributions is provided in the [research brief](https://www.rand.org/pubs/research_briefs/RBA1062-1.html) published by the RAND Corporation."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2016-09-01'
-date_end: #'2022-08-01'
+date_end: #'2025-05-01'

 # Schedule page publish date (NOT talk date).
 publishDate: '2017-01-01T00:00:00Z'